elechouse/CarDriverShield/README.md

 1. Hit **upload** button, wait to be uploaded.
 1. Now you can control you **Toy Car** through serial port(_Default : 115200,8,N,1_),

-Most people may need to control your car by **Wireless way**, here is some recommended way:
+Most people may need to control your car by **wireless way**, here is some recommended way:

 - [Wifi Car](https://github.com/elechouse/wifi-car) (*Strongly recommended*)
 - Bluetooth Car (see this [Serial Bluetooth Module](http://www.elechouse.com/elechouse/index.php?main_page=product_info&cPath=90_91&products_id=1385)
 - 2.4GHz Car (see this [2.4GHz Module](http://www.elechouse.com/elechouse/index.php?main_page=product_info&cPath=90_92&products_id=2218))
-- more ...
+- may be more ...

 ### Run your car ###
-Control your car by sending these `characters`:
+Control your car by sending these characters:

-- `w` --> forward;
+- w --> forward;
 - s --> backward;
 - a --> turn left;
 - d --> turn right;